JGIBristol/digital-chemistry-checklist/README.md

 This repository is a resource for research groups using a [Chemspeed](https://www.chemspeed.com/) machine to perform automated experiments.
 We provide documentation and templates to help groups create a workflow that ensures their Chemspeed data stays safe, properly labelled, and reusable, even when users join and leave the group.

 We hope that this will:
-1. Make things easier for researchers, by helping them to keep their data lablled .
+1. Make things easier for researchers, by helping them to keep their data labelled .
 2. Facilitate the collection of larger datasets, which will allow for the application of machine learning and other techniques.

 <!--